-This is especially important to minimise the effect of one failure, the redundant architecture described below can have a large impact;
+With consideration to the observations made above, the redundant architecture described below can have a large impact on improving the dependability of a SAS;

-- (a) To adopt redundant configuration of the station computer and operator workstation, these are the common devices at the station level in order to prevent the loss of the total system due to one failure. - (b) To ensure communication reliability by adopting a redundant configuration of Ethernet switches at the station level connecting the station bus with the station computer and operator workstation which are redundant as mentioned in (a).

-- (c) To ensure redundant paths by adopting a ring topology with redundant feature for the station bus.
+- (a) To adopt redundant configuration of the station computer and operator workstation, these are the common devices at the station level in order to prevent the loss of the total system due to one failure. - (b) To ensure communication reliability by adopting a redundant configuration of Ethernet switches at the station level connecting the station bus with the station computer and operator workstation which are redundant as mentioned in (a). - (c) To ensure redundant paths by adopting a ring topology with redundant feature for the station bus.
 Furthermore separating the ring configuration into several rings can also improve the dependability. - (d) Ethernet switches at the IED side are used by several IEDs in common.
 Failure of the power supply will have the greatest impact as it will result in the total loss of function of the switch itself.
 Therefore it would be better that the power supply for each switch were redundant to increase reliability.
+Also, ensuring the availability of spare ports in each Ethernet switch is recommended to reduce the MTTR.